Sustainable Finance / Sustainable Investment

 Some of the jargon and acronyms you may encounter are:

 SRI: Socially responsible Investing

 Green Bonds / Green Investing / Green Finance

 All of these styles do have their own particular attributes, however as an umbrella term, Sustainable Investing is an easy way to describe them all.

-Traditional investing does not take into consideration the externalities or side effects of it's investments.
-Traditional fund managers were only interested in maximizing returns, regardless of the costs to the environment or society.
-Government regulation on companies was the only tool available to prevent reckless corporate behavior.
+Traditional investing does not take into consideration the externalities or side effects of its investments.
+Traditional fund managers are only interested in maximizing returns, regardless of the costs to the environment or society.
+Government regulation on companies was the only tool available to prevent reckless corporate behaviour.
 As we have seen over the last few decades, this was not enough to promote positive corporate actions and ethos in all cases.

 Sustainable finance & investing is a response to this.
 Governments, regulators, and people like you have become more aware of the pitfalls of traditional investing and have started to hold investment fund managers and companies to a higher standard.

 In practice, the application of sustainable investing can take various forms, however, responsible investment is a proven tool to future proof your portfolios.